FedericoPivotto/mi-bci-analysis/README.md

 05/01/2025

 # Questions
-- Grand average on the concatenation of the concatenetions?
-Maybe only offline recordings.
+- Grand average analysis on the concatenation of the concatenations?
+Maybe only about the offline recordings.

 # Authors
 - Federico Pivotto, 2121720, federico.pivotto@studenti.unipd.it